 What challenges arise from GDPR limitations on AI?

-How will GDPR affect AI?
-GDPR has six data protection principles at its core.
+The GDPR has six data protection principles at its core.
 According to a report by the Norwegian Data Protection Authority, artificial intelligence and data protection face four challenges associated with these principles.
-AI development has problems fulfilling purpose limitation, data minimization, fairness, transparency, and the right to information.

 - Fairness and discrimination